SciML/sciml.ai/news/2018/04/30/Jupyter.md

 ## Interface Matching: Differential-Algebraic Equations

 As a first example, let's solve the Robertson differential-algebraic equation (DAE) in each of the languages.
-A DAE is an ODE defined implicitly: \\(f(du,u,p,t) = 0\\).
+A DAE is an ODE defined implicitly: $f(du,u,p,t) = 0$.
 These are interesting because it allows constraints to be incorporated as part of the equation.
 The Robertson equation is defined as follows:

-$$
 \begin{align}
 dy_1 &= -0.04y₁ + 10^4 y_2 y_3 \\
 dy_2 &= 0.04 y_1 - 10^4 y_2 y_3 - 3*10^7 y_{2}^2 \\
 1 &=  y_{1} + y_{2} + y_{3} \\
 \end{align}
-$$

 In DifferentialEquations.jl, we would solve this equation by defining that implicit system via its residual, and calling solve: